 Christian: Yes, it has changed a lot.
 But not everywhere.
 It varies from city to city and country to country.
 I think a lot has changed in Munich, in terms of the type and style.
 But of course there are also fetish events where everything is still very traditional.

-The BDSM and fetish scene used to be incredibly conspiratorial.
-They were small circles and their parties.
-Not a public thing where everyone could go.
-Today, fetish parties are real happenings!
-Lots of people come together from all kinds of places.
-Many events have become more glamorous and want to have a certain style.
-A lot has changed visually and of course the size.
+In the past, the BDSM and fetish community was incredibly secretive.
+These were small circles and their parties, not public events that anyone could attend.
+Today, fetish parties are full-fledged happenings!
+Many people come together from various places.
+Many events have become more glamorous and aim for a certain style.
+A lot has changed visually, and of course, the size has increased significantly.

 But on the other hand, the other smaller fetish events still exist just the same.
 There are still intimate, very close-knit parties.
 So, we have two streams: One is the internationalization of events.
 The other is parties from within the scene for a small circle.